 Offer it to a church nursery

-Another great option to consider is donating your formula to a local church nursery or preschool.
+If you belong to a faith-based group, you might be able to donate your formula to a local church nursery or preschool.

 Even if your own congregation doesn’t offer these types of services, they should be able to point you in the right direction of another church or a ministry that does.

 Give it to a friend with a baby

 One of the easiest ways to pass on your baby formula is to give it to a friend or neighbor you know who has a baby and uses formula.
 Any new mom would likely be extremely grateful to receive extra formula and cut their baby care expenses for that month.

 An advantage of donating your formula directly to someone you know is that you can inquire about what type of formula their baby prefers, and you can be sure that the formula will go to someone who can truly use it.